 If you’re bereaved and single, join in with family and friends and look to the future.
-There are many other widows and widowers out there looking for someone just like you and the year ahead could bring new friendships, which could change your life.
+There are many other widows and widowers out there looking for someone just like you.
+The year ahead could bring new friendships, which could change your life.